malklera/mutual-funds/README.md

-I tried to get the specifics url from each element of the table from: https://www.santander.com.ar/personas/inversiones/informacion-fondos#/ But i run into problems, only the first url gets saved, maybe in the future i will try by doing it from chromedp instead of strait js from the console of devtools.
+I tried to get the specifics url from each element of the table from: https://www.santander.com.ar/personas/inversiones/informacion-fondos#/ But I run into problems, only the first url gets saved, maybe in the future I will try by doing it from chromedp instead of strait js from the console of devtools.

 New approach: